BerndFranzen/Mod-HAMMR/README.md

 This is where Mod-HAMMR (How Are My Mods Really) my be helpful to you.
 This tool crawls through your SWGOH roster and shows you:
 - All your characters with their gear, power and how they are / should be modded
-- Freely customizeable squads that reflect your squad selection within the game, helping you to keep focus und which chars to improve next.
+- Freely customizeable squads that reflect your squad selection within the game, helping you to keep focus und which chars to improve next
+- Analysis for yourself and your entire guild (if required)

 How to start
 ============